-Love broth and slow cookers too?
-Try my No-Waste Slow Cooker Vegetable Broth!
+Love broth?
+Try my Vegetable Broth!
 It’s another thing I always have on hand around my real food kitchen.

-- 1 carcass from a 3-4 pound chicken.
-You can throw the skin in there too if you want, but it will make for a fattier broth.
-I preper just the bones
+- 1 1 carcass from a 3-4 pound chicken You can throw the skin in there too if you want, but it will make for a fattier broth.
+I preper just the bones.

 - 1 large carrot or 2-3 small ones

 - 2-3 whole cloves or garlic